markmbaum/BasicInterpolators.jl/docs/src/chebyshev.md

 # Chebyshev Interpolation

 Chebyshev interpolation is an extremely accurate method for interpolating smooth functions.
 It's a good way to replace a very slow/costly function with a high accuracy approximation (if the function is smooth!).
 The extremely high accuracy is achieved by careful placement of the interpolation nodes at the [Chebyshev nodes](https://en.wikipedia.org/wiki/Chebyshev_nodes).
-This part of `BasicInterpolators` that is not really so basic, but chebyshev interpolation is a powerful tool in the right context and it's worth providing easy access to it.
+This part of `BasicInterpolators` are not really so basic, but it can be very useful in the right context.

-To easily create a [`ChebyshevInterpolator`](@ref) or [`BichebyshevInterpolator`](@ref) without dealing with the specific grid spacing they require, pass a function to the constructor.
+To easily create a [`ChebyshevInterpolator`](@ref) or [`BichebyshevInterpolator`](@ref) without first computing the chebyshev grid, pass a function to the constructor.
 The function will be evaluated at the appropriate locations to generate an interpolating approximation.
 For example, for two-dimensional interpolation of $f(x,y) = \sin(x) + \cos(y)$ with $x,y ∈ [-3,3]$
 ```@repl
 using BasicInterpolators: BichebyshevInterpolator
 f(x,y) = sin(x) + cos(y)